 Orgasm denial: type of play where someone’s orgasm is denied entirely, limited/ruined or delayed.

 Otherness: sexual attraction to someone from other places, including aliens.
 See all xenophilia and exoticism.

 Penis Humiliation: a kink involving insulting a man’s penis, including size, appearance, and performance.
-Discover more about small penis humiliation on A Kinkster’s Guide.
+More on BDSM humiliation.

 Peodeiktophilia: showing one’s penis to others (flashing).

 Pet play: any kink where someone acts like a domesticated pet.
 Cats and dogs are especially common with leashes, collars and food/water dishes used as props.

 Phalloorchoalgolagnia: arousal from pain directed toward male genitals.
 See also cock and ball torture (CBT).